District magistrate: Nomenclature

-District Magistrate (DM)- some states use the term "District Magistrate" to refer to the head of the district administration.
-These states are Uttar Pradesh, Madhya Pradesh, Uttarakhand, West Bengal, Rajasthan, Bihar,Chhattisgarh, etc.
+District Magistrate (DM): Used in Uttar Pradesh, Madhya Pradesh, Uttarakhand, West Bengal, Rajasthan, Bihar, Tripura and Chhattisgarh.

-Furthermore, the responsibilities and powers of the District Magistrate, Deputy Commissioner, and District Collector are almost the same, and they perform similar functions.
-They are responsible for the overall administration of the district, including law and order, revenue collection, and implementation of government schemes.
-They also act as the executive magistrate, responsible for maintaining law and order and ensuring the safety and security of the people.

-The reason for the use of different terms in different states is historical, and it is based on the administrative setup and traditions of the respective states.
-However, despite the differences in terminology, the role and responsibilities of these officials are largely similar.

 Posting

-They are posted by the state government, from among the pool of Indian Administrative Service (IAS) officers, who either are on Level 11, Level 12 or Level 13 of the Pay Matrix, in the state.
+They are posted by the state government, from among the pool of Indian Administrative Service (IAS) and State Civil Services (SCS) officers, who either are on Level 11, Level 12 or Level 13 of the Pay Matrix, in the state.
 The members of the IAS are either directly recruited by the Union Public Service Commission, promoted from State Civil Service (SCS) or nominated from Non-State Civil Service (Non-SCS).
-The direct recruits are posted as collectors after five to six years of service, whereas the promoted members from state civil services generally occupy this post after promotion to the IAS, which generally happens after two decades of service.
-A district magistrate and collector is transferred to and from the post by the state government.
-The office bearer is generally of the rank of under secretary/deputy secretary or director in Government of India.
+The direct recruits are posted as Collectors after five to six years of service.
+SCS officers are also posted as Collectors when they attain at least the Selection Grade (Level 13 Grade Pay) in their service.
+A District Magistrate and Collector is transferred to and from the post by the state government.

+The salary of a District Collector/District Magistrate is governed by the IAS pay scale as per the 7th Central Pay Commission.
+Officers in the Senior Time Scale (Level 11) receive a basic pay ranging from ₹67,700 to ₹2,08,700.
+At the Junior Administrative Grade (Level 12), the pay scale increases to ₹78,800–₹2,09,200.
+With further seniority, officers reach the Selection Grade (Level 13), where the basic pay ranges from ₹1,23,100 to ₹2,15,900.
+In addition to the basic pay, officers are entitled to allowances like Dearness Allowance, House Rent Allowance, and Travel Allowance, significantly enhancing their total salary.

+Personal Staff

+The District Collector/District Magistrate is provided with Personal Security Officers (PSOs), including armed guards, to ensure their safety and protection.

+The District Collector/District Magistrate has personal staff, including a Personal Assistant (PA), a Secretary, and other support staff like clerks, peons, and drivers.

 Functions and responsibilities

-The responsibilities assigned to a district magistrate vary from state to state, but generally, collectors, under the general supervision of divisional commissioners (where such a post exists), are entrusted with a wide range of duties in the jurisdiction of the district, generally involving the following:
+The District Collector holds a diverse range of responsibilities that are defined under various laws and regulations, including the Land Revenue Act, Revenue recovery rules, Land acquisition act, Bharatiya Nagarik Suraksha Sanhita (BNSS), the Arms Act, 1959, The Cinematograph Act, Registration Act, peoples representation act, and other relevant acts.
+They are entrusted with land revenue administration, maintaining law and order, managing district administration, and implementing government policies and also they are incharge of various state and central government schemes and projects at district level.
+The responsibilities assigned to a district magistrate vary from state to state, but generally, Collectors, under the general supervision of divisional commissioners (where such a post exists), are entrusted with a wide range of duties in the jurisdiction of the district, generally involving the following: